Yuxuan-Zhang-Dexter/LLM_Scaling_Project/README.md

 # Language Model Training Pipeline

-This repository contains a training pipeline for fine-tuning language models using the Transformers library.
+This repository provides a training pipeline for fine-tuning language models using the Transformers library.
 It includes scripts for dataset preparation, model training, and monitoring.
+Special thanks to my teammates for their contributions to the Capstone Project.
+For more details, please refer to the [original repository](https://github.com/nljumaoas/dsc180a/tree/main).

 ## Table of Contents
 - [Project Overview](#project-overview)